-Grant Middle School now starts its school day at 8:02 a.m., earlier than the previous school year.
-Doors open at 7:52 a.m., but students can enter through the cafeteria door at 7:30 a.m. and remain in the cafeteria until 7:52 a.m.
+Grant Middle School starts its school day at 8:02 a.m.
+Doors open at 7:50 a.m., but students can enter through the cafeteria door at 7:30 a.m. and remain in the cafeteria until 7:52 a.m.
 Students still are released at 3 p.m.

 The Ohio Association of Secondary School Administrators announced this week that it has selected Harding High School Assistant Principal Ryan Rismiller as its 2017 Assistant Principal of the Year.
 Rismiller will be the state’s nominee to the National Association of Secondary School Administrators recognition program to be held in July in Philadelphia.
 He will also be recognized by his peers at the OASSA Assistant Principals Conference to be held March 27 and 28 in Columbus.